LoSk-p/robonomics-wiki/docs/en/spot-lesson3.md

 In the third lesson you will learn how to find World Objects and go to them.

-## Requirements
+## The challenge

-Ensure you have Yggdrasil Network software running and configured as described in the [Lesson 0](/docs/spot-lesson0).
-Otherwise you will not have connection to the robot.

-> On macOS you may need to launch Yggdrasil Network in the terminal:
-> ```bash
-> sudo yggdrasil -useconffile /etc/yggdrasil.conf
-> ```
+You start with Spot in the place with some fiducials (a mark on the object) around.
+Create and execute Python script detects at least two fiducials and moves Spot to each of them within 1 m.

 ## Theory

 Spot has the World Object Service that provides a way to track and store objects detected in the world around Spot.
 A world object is considered a higher-level item in the scene that has some amount of semantic information associated with it.
 More information you can find in [Robot Services](https://dev.bostondynamics.com/docs/concepts/robot_services#world-object) tab in Spot SDK documentation.

-Using world object service you can find fiducials near the spot.
+Using world object service you can find fiducials near the Spot.

 > Spot can find objects around faster if he stands.